Vectorize (Vector Database)

 VectorizeAsyncMutation

 Result type indicating a mutation on the Vectorize Index.
-Actual mutations are processed async where the mutationId is the unique identifier for the operation.
+Mutations are processed asynchronously in the background and the mutationId is the unique identifier for the operation.

 interface VectorizeAsyncMutation {